Skip to content

 Project provider serves the assets located in "Resources" folders of your Unity project.
 Consult Unity's guide for more information regarding the project resources loading API ↗.

-Be aware, that in most cases using "Resources" folders is discouraged ↗.
-Consider assigning the resource via a Naninovel resource manager menu when possible or use an addressable system instead; don't forget to move the asset out of a "Resources" folder after that.
+In most cases using "Resources" folders is discouraged ↗.
+Consider assigning the resources via a Naninovel resource manager menu when possible or use an addressable system instead; don't forget to move the asset out of a "Resources" folder after that.

 Local